MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 </p>

 3. The successful registration would enable generation of device specific certificates and keys
-4. The FFS setup provides, [Device Attestation Key(DAK)](https://developer.amazon.com/frustration-free-setup/console/v2/manage-daks) which acts as a Certificate Authority for the Provisionee's
+4. The FFS setup provides, [Device Attestation Key(DAK)](https://developer.amazon.com/frustration-free-setup/console/v2/manage-daks) which acts as Provisionee's Certificate Authority.
 5. The DAK generates certificate signing request and private key pair, the csr(certificate signing request) will be signed by Amazon.
 6. In the next process, the Device Hardware Authentication (DHA) material is generated which will be signed by DAK.
 7. The signed DHA certificate and private key are flashed into the Non Volatile Memory (NVM) of the device.
-8. The device product ID and compressed DHA public key extracted from the device certificate needs to be submitted to Amazon using the [Test device Template](https://developer.amazon.com/frustration-free-setup/console/v2/manage/submit-test-devices)
+8. The device product ID and compressed DHA public key extracted from the device certificate should be passed to Amazon throguh the [Test device Template](https://developer.amazon.com/frustration-free-setup/console/v2/manage/submit-test-devices).
 9. Amazon will register the device details into the user's Amazon account.
-It will be used by Amazon Provisione to compute the SoftAP credentials.
+It will be used by Amazon Provisionee to compute the SoftAP credentials.
 10. Now follow the next section to add Frustration Free Setup (FFS) capability on PIC32MZ-W1 / WFI32E01

 ## Example Project

 A modified and tested example of FFS project for PIC32MZ-W1 / WFI32E01 is available in the [Example](Example/) folder of the repository.
+The example project uses wifi_sta example as a base.

 #### Using DHA in PIC32MZ-W1 / WFI32E01 FFS Project
-1. The above steps would result in following files
+1. The "Device Attestation and Authorization" steps would result in following files
 	-  dak.conf
 	-  dak-params.pem
 	-  dak.csr